 Neuroscience is influencing educational thinking and practice across the world.
 Insights from neuroscience are relevant for learners at all levels of ability (including those with disorders, low and high ability) and all phases and ages across the lifespan.

 This programme is suitable for teachers and practitioners of all subjects and across all ages.
-This includes teachers of children with special needs, educational psychologists, education managers, policy makers and educationists who are keen to contribute to the research agenda of future cognitive and educational neuroscience research.
-It is for those who want to enrich their thinking of practice with insights about typical and atypical learning from the scenes of the mind and brain.
+This includes teachers of children with special needs, educational psychologists, education managers, policy makers and educators.
+It seeks to enrich the thinking and practice of these professionals with insights about typical and atypical learning from the sciences of the mind and brain.
 The programme also provides an excellent foundation for further research studies (e.g. at PhD level) involving the ideas and methods of cognitive neuroscience, in areas related to education and learning.